MedPath

 MTD is defined as the highest dose that is not expected to cause dose limiting toxicity (DLT) in more than 20% of patients.

-Phase 1b: Number of patients that experience Adverse Events (AEs) and Serious Adverse Events (SAEs).During treatment and up to approximately 28 days after treatment discontinuation, or until immediately before the initiation of another anticancer therapy, whichever occurs first.
+Phase 1b: Number of patients who experience Adverse Events (AEs) and Serious Adverse Events (SAEs)During treatment and up to approximately 28 days after treatment discontinuation, or until immediately before the initiation of another anticancer therapy, whichever occurs first.

 Assessed by NCI-CTCAE v5.0

-Phase 1b: Minimal biologically effective doseUp to 12 months following end of treatment
+Phase 1b: Minimum biologically effective doseFor at least 12 months following end of treatment

-Phase 2: Evidence of anti-leukemia activity12 months following end of treatment
+Phase 1a, 1b, and 2: Evidence of anti-leukemia activityFor at least 12 months following end of treatment

 Secondary Outcome Measures